Professor Stephen Harding’s

 11. If you are looking for the Vikings - looking no further!
 Teaching and Learning Magazine, January/February 2006, page 64.
 Feature article by Juliet Smith on the forthcoming launch this year of the Web Resource 'Vikings in Wirral'.

 12. Vikings nice blokes really, Times Education Supplement Magazine, 19 January 2007 pages 54-55.
-Feature by Stephen Manning on the launch of the Web Resource ‘Vikings in Wirral’, with Mike McCartney.
+Launch of the highly acclaimed Web Resource ‘Vikings in Wirral’ by the Wirral Learning Grid, Steve Harding & Mike McCartney.

 13. Scandinavian Invasion, Tranmere Rovers Official Programme (Tranmere v Chesterfield, 2nd March 2007), p21 &36.
 Article by Tony Coombes about Tranmere’s growing band of Scandinavian supporters.